Bearwood Primary School

 9.3: How will my child be prepared to move on to his or her next school?

-• Extra transition visits to secondary schools
+• Extra transition visits to secondary schools, where appropriate and offered by receiving schools

 • LSAs may accompany a child on a transition visit